johndatiles/gatsby-starter-lumen-johndatiles/content/posts/The-Other-Wes-Moore.md

 category: "Book Notes"
 tags:
   - "Book Notes"
-description: "Book notes on The Other Wes Moore by Wes Moore.
+description: "Book notes on The Other Wes Moore.
 Two stories of two men with the same name.
-Both from Baltimore, both with difficult childhoods.
+Both from Baltimore, both with tough childhoods.
 One ends up successful, the other ends up in prison.
 What was the difference, and where did their paths diverge?"
 socialImage: "/media/twitterCard/the-other-wes-moore.jpg"
 ---